ashishtayal89/mernguide/README.md

 We’ve often had to maintain components that started out simple but grew into an unmanageable mess of stateful logic and side effects.
 Each lifecycle method often contains a mix of unrelated logic.
 For example, components might perform some data fetching in componentDidMount and componentDidUpdate.
 So we are doing the same task of making api calls but in different lifecycle methods.
 However, the same componentDidMount method might also contain some unrelated logic that sets up event listeners, with cleanup performed in componentWillUnmount.
 In this case componentDidMount has api calls as well as code relating to event listeners which are 2 completely unrelated task at one place.
 Mutually related code that changes together gets split apart, but completely unrelated code ends up combined in a single method.
 This makes it too easy to introduce bugs and inconsistencies.

-`Motive : To keep all the related code like making api call etc at one place to avoid bugs and inconsistencies`
+`Motive : To keep all the related code like making api call etc at one place to avoid bugs and inconsistencies` `Hook introduced : Effect Hook`

 </details>

 <details>
 <summary>Classes can be difficult to understand</summary>

 In addition to making code reuse and code organization more difficult, we’ve found that classes can be a large barrier to learning React.
-You have to understand **how this works in JavaScript**, which is very different from how it works in most languages.
+You have to understand **how "this" works in JavaScript**, which is very different from how it works in most languages.
 You have to remember to bind the event handlers.The distinction between function and class components in React and when to use each one leads to disagreements even between experienced React developers.Additionally, React has been out for about five years, and we want to make sure **it stays relevant in the next five years**.
 [Ahead-of-time](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) compilation of components has a lot of future potential.Recently, we’ve been experimenting with [component folding](https://github.com/facebook/react/issues/7323) using [Prepack](https://prepack.io/), and we’ve seen promising early results.**Classes don’t minify very well, and they make hot reloading flaky and unreliable.**

 `Motive : All in all classed pose a challenge in the react ecosystem and otherwise in javascript itself.
 These chalenges are like understanding this, minification and hot reload issues and they also pose a challenge in the AOT compilation of code.
 So to resolve all these issue without taking away the functional power of classes, the hooks have been introduced.`